lstwoMODS/lstwoMODS-WobblyLife/README.md

 # lstwoMODS (formerly "NotAzzamods")

-A free recreation of Azzamods for Wobbly Life containing a lot of Azzamods mods but also more than double original ones.
+A free recreation of Azzamods for Wobbly Life containing a lot of Azzamods mods but also more than double original ones as a BepInEx plugin.

 You can open the menu in game using F2.